 Examples include Alberto Giacometti and Jean Tinguely.

 Alberto Giacometti was a Swiss sculptor, painter, draughtsman and printmaker.
 He was born in the canton Graubünden's southerly alpine valley Val Bregaglia, as the eldest of four children to Giovanni Giacometti, a well-known post-Impressionist painter.
-Coming from an artistic background, he was ...more
+Coming from an artistic background, he was interested in art from an early age. ...more

 Birthplace: Borgonovo, Switzerland